Commons: Environmental resource

-The examples below illustrate types of environmental commons.

 European land use

 Originally in medieval England the common was an integral part of the manor, and was thus legally part of the estate in land owned by the lord of the manor, but over which certain classes of manorial tenants and others held certain rights.
 By extension, the term "commons" has come to be applied to other resources which a community has rights or access to.
 The older texts use the word "common" to denote any such right, but more modern usage is to refer to particular rights of common, and to reserve the name "common" for the land over which the rights are exercised.
 A person who has a right in, or over, common land jointly with another or others is called a commoner.

-In middle Europe, commons (relatively small-scale agriculture in, especially, southern Germany, Austria, and the alpine countries) were kept, in some parts, till the present.
+In middle Europe, commons were kept for relatively small-scale agriculture, especially in southern Germany, Austria, and the alpine countries, and some of these still exist.
 Some studies have compared the German and English dealings with the commons between late medieval times and the agrarian reforms of the 18th and 19th centuries.
 The UK was quite radical in doing away with and enclosing former commons, while southwestern Germany (and the alpine countries as e.g. Switzerland) had the most advanced commons structures, and were more inclined to keep them.
 The Lower Rhine region took an intermediate position.
 However, the UK and the former dominions have till today a large amount of Crown land which often is used for community or conservation purposes.

-Mongolian grasslands

-Based on a research project by the Environmental and Cultural Conservation in Inner Asia (ECCIA) from 1992 to 1995, satellite images were used to compare the amount of land degradation due to livestock grazing in the regions of Mongolia, Russia, and China.
-In Mongolia, where shepherds were permitted to move collectively between seasonal grazing pastures, degradation remained relatively low at approximately 9%.
-Comparatively, Russia and China, which mandated state-owned pastures involving immobile settlements and in some cases privatization by household, had much higher degradation, at around 75% and 33% respectively.
-A collaborative effort on the part of Mongolians proved much more efficient in preserving grazing land.

-Lobster fishery of Maine

-The widespread success of the Maine lobster industry is often attributed to the willingness of Maine's lobstermen to uphold and support lobster conservation rules.
-These rules include harbor territories not recognized by the state, informal trap limits, and laws imposed by the state of Maine (which are largely influenced by lobbying from lobster industry itself).
-Essentially, the lobstermen collaborate without much government intervention to sustain their common-pool resource.